-Is your neighbor’s blaring music, barking dogs, and other loud disturbances impacting your ability to enjoy your home?
-If so, you don’t have to live that way any longer.
-You’re well within your right to request them to be quieter and pursue legal action if they refuse.
-Here’s what to do.
+Is your neighbor’s blaring music, barking dogs, or other loud disturbances impacting your ability to enjoy your home?
+If so, you don't have to live that way any longer.
+You're well within your right to request them to be quieter and pursue legal action if they refuse.
+Here's what to do.

 Create a Record of Your Neighbor's Noisy Activities